bmd-lab/academic-kickstart/content/author/admin/_index.md

 We are mainly interested in materials that can be used for renewable energy and clean technology, such as solar panels.

-If you'd like to work with us, or have any feedback, contact us anytime via the form below.
+If you'd like to work with us, or have any feedback, we can be reached anytime via the form below.